cube-soft/cube.pdf/Applications/Converter/Readme.md

 ## Dependencies

-Dependencies of the CubePDF is as follows.
+Dependencies of the CubePDF are as follows.

 * GPL Ghostscript
     - GNU Affero General Public License